Physician Burnout Solutions:

 Organizational change, not personal change, will remedy burnout

-Burnout Solutions in Literature
+Understanding Burnout Solutions

 Preventing Physician Burnout: Curing the Chaos and Returning Joy to the Practice of Medicine